-- Project work, field trips and guest speakers are all key parts of the learning process.
+- Project work, film festival trips and industry guest speakers are all key parts of the learning process.

 This course offers you exciting opportunities to explore more than 100 years of film.
 It allows you to add practical experience to an academic degree, offering both an intensive intellectual experience and the chance to learn the skills necessary for moving image production.
 Approximately two-thirds of your degree comprises textual study, academic skills acquisition and research, as well as the development of a broad range of transferable skills that help make you highly employable.
 One third of your degree comprises practical workshops and projects which develop skills in filmmaking, production design, scriptwriting and project management.